On this page

 How do you make a decision in relation to my request?

 The administrative decision-making process is complex.
-We can only remove or amend a registration where it is an authorised amendment.14 Under the PPS Act, an amendment is authorised only when none of the property in the registration15 secures any debt or obligation owed by someone to the secured party.
+We can only remove or amend a registration where it is an authorised amendment as outlined in section 181(1) of the PPS Act.
+Under the PPS Act, an amendment is authorised only when none of the property in the registration (or in the case of the particular collateral) secures any debt or obligation owed by someone to the secured party.

 Where we suspect on reasonable grounds this is not the case, we will not remove or amend the registration.
 To make our decision, we will consider the response of the secured party, as well as any other relevant evidence.

-I’m not happy with the decision – can I appeal?
+I’m not happy with the decision – can I seek a review?
 Can you tell me the reasons why you made your decision?

-The PPS Act doesn’t allow for an internal review of the decision.
-However, a decision made by the administrative process can be reviewed by the Administrative Appeals Tribunal (AAT).17
+The PPS Act does not allow for an internal review of the decision.
+However, a decision made by the administrative process can be reviewed by the Administrative Review Tribunal (ART) under section 191(g) of the PPS Act.

-The AAT is an independent tribunal that reviews certain decisions made by Australian Government departments.
-Fees apply for making an application to the AAT to review a decision.
-For more information, see the AAT website at www.aat.gov.au.
+The ART is an independent tribunal that reviews certain decisions made by Australian Government departments.
+Fees apply for making an application to the ART to review a decision.
+For more information, see the ART website at www.art.gov.au.

-As this is a decision that can be reviewed by the AAT, you are also entitled to request written reasons for the decision.18 This is called a statement of reasons.
+As this is a decision that can be reviewed by the ART, section 268 of the Administrative Review Tribunal Act 2024 provides you are entitled to request a statement of reasons for the decision.
 To get a statement of reasons, you must send us a written request within 28 days of the decision.

 We will then give you a statement of reasons within 28 days of your request.
 There is no fee for requesting a statement of reasons.